DevoInc/azure-eventhub/README.md

 Audit logs provides traceability through logs for all changes done by various features within Azure AD.
 Examples of audit logs include changes made to any resources within Azure AD like adding or removing users, apps, groups, roles and policies.

+Note that only some roles can create EventHubs in Azure.
+At the end of this article, there are some links that indicate who can create and access the data.

 # Tables

 All Azure events Azure are storage in _cloud.azure_ tech.